Michael Tonry: Work

 Tonry has researched various subjects in the field of criminal law, including the increasing incarceration rate in the United States during the late 20th century.
 He has been described as "a leading authority on crime policy" by the New York Times Adam Liptak.
 In a 2005 paper, he and David P. Farrington argued that if this increase was responsible for the declining crime rate in the United States after 1990, then one must find another explanation for the decline in the crime rate in Canada during the same time, since their incarceration rate remained flat during the same period.
 They also noted that during this time, Finland's incarceration rate declined, but their crime rate did not subsequently go up.
-In his 1995 book Malign Neglect: Race, Crime and Punishment in America, he acknowledged that racial disparities in the criminal justice system are mainly due to differences in criminal activity among races, but also found that the proportion of people arrested for murder, rape, robbery and aggravated assault who were black had remained constant at about 45% since the mid-1970s.
+In his 1995 book Malign Neglect: Race, Crime and Punishment in America, he argued that racial disparities in the criminal justice system were mainly due to differences in criminal activity among races, but also found that the proportion of people arrested for murder, rape, robbery and aggravated assault who were black had remained constant at about 45% since the mid-1970s.
 However, in a 2008 article in Crime and Justice with Matthew Melewski, Tonry found that a disproportionate number of racial minorities are incarcerated in part because sentencing policies have a disparate impact on those groups.
 In a 2009 article for Crime and Justice, he reviewed 200 years of evidence on mandatory minimums and concluded that they were unsupported by evidence.